nurbilu/chat_game_proj/General_fixs_&_errors.md

 ### what to fix and errors :
-   1.complete edit profile form - first name , last name enable to PUT()
+   1.complete edit profile form - first name , last name enable to PUT(done)

-   2.clean data in DB collections - remove all url strings from the data , to make it more human understandable and not full of links ()
+   2.clean data in DB collections - remove all url strings from the data , to make it more human understandable and not full of links (maybe undoable)

    3.a. - fix table displayment in character create ()
    3.b.  maybe need one terminal command to run all the flask apps for docker ()